 The Columbia Basin appears on Washington's physiographic divisions map (WADNR, 2001) and on a previous version by Weissenborn (1978).

-Evidence in Support of "Columbia Plateau"
+In Support of "Columbia Plateau"

 Promotional map of the Columbia Basin Project by the Columbia River Development League, 1925.

-Evidence in Support of "Columbia Basin"
+In Support of "Columbia Basin"

 Major rivers flow into the region, not around it.
 These include the Columbia, Snake, Yakima, Walla Walla, Umatilla, Tucannon, Methow, Spokane, Okanogan, and others.
 Ancestral versions of these rivers also flowed into the area over the past 30 million years.
 The region has remained a low spot since the Miocene.